Which courses should I take?

 - Assessment 1: A live elevator pitch

-- Assessment 2: A recorded influencer advocacy video
+- Assessment 2: An online video

 - Assessment 3: A live persuasive PechaKucha presentation